 Medium answer: Applications are still accepted.
 We welcome and are open to all!
 Students will be enrolled on a first-come first-served basis after the lottery until classrooms are full.
 To apply, please go to the Enrollment page for introductory information, and the Enrollment Application.

 Long answer: Charter school enrollment is somewhat complicated.
-All students who submitted an application during the open enrollment period (which ended August 25, 2016) will be enrolled unless the number of applications exceeds the capacity* of a class, grade level, or school.
-A lottery was held on August 29; the results will be used to determine final class placement.
+All students who submitted an application during the open enrollment period (which ended August 25, 2016) will be enrolled unless the number of applications exceeds the capacity of a class (25), grade level, or school.
+A lottery was held on August 29, 2016; the results were used to determine final class placement.
 Factors affecting ranked enrollment include application receipt date, siblings at the school, and whether charter employees have students in the school.
-As the many variables of the charter school and District 834 schools are finalized, and parents are better able to make informed choices, we expect a lot of movement on the application list and final enrollment.**

 Will some of our schools’ traditions continue?

 The school will be what we make it!
-Marine’s sixth-grade play, 6-K buddy system, the school forest — these and treasured traditions brought from other schools and their families are options for MACS.
+Marine’s sixth-grade play, 6-K buddy system, the school forest; Withrow’s “Battle of the Books,” school dance — these and treasured traditions brought from other schools and their families are options for MACS.
 Or, as a school community, we can create an entirely new culture and set of traditions.